Graphic and Digital Designufv.ca/graphic-design

 |GD 281||Applied Photography and Video||3|

 |AH 203||History of Posters: The Art of Persuasion||3|

 |or GD 102||History of Graphic Design|

 |CMNS 125||Communicating Professionally to Academic and Workplace Audiences||3|

-Communication Design: Publishing, promotion, and information design; emphasis on problem solving and human-centered solutions in print and digital media
+Publishing, promotion, brand identity, persuasion, and information design; emphasis on problem solving, sustainability, and human-centred solutions in print and digital media.

 |GD 101||Fundamentals of Design||3|